 - Do it first thing in the morning, before you eat or brush your teeth.
 That’s when your mouth is the nastiest (yum).
 To make it easier, try doing it while you’re getting ready to keep yourself busy.

-- After 15-20 minutes are up, SPIT IT OUT.
+- After 5-20 minutes are up, SPIT IT OUT.
 DO NOT SWALLOW IT.
-It’s toxic, after all.
-Also, make sure you spit it in the trash, not the sink (It could clog your drain).
+Since it has pulled impurities from your mouth, you don’t want to ingest it.
+Also, make sure you spit it in the trash, not the sink, because it could clog your drain.
 Rinse out your mouth thoroughly.

-Honestly, it has been my savior! 🙌 I’ve been doing it for about a year.
+Honestly, oil pulling has been my savior 🙌 I’ve been doing it for years.
 My gums no longer bleed when I floss.
 I don’t get cavities.
 My dental hygienist has praised me for how healthy my gums look.
-My teeth are whiter (even after all the wine and coffee I drink).
-My skin has gotten clearer.
-It’s a miracle and I can’t tell you enough how much I recommend oil pulling!
-Give it a try and let me know how it works for you.
+My teeth look whiter (even after all coffee I drink).
+I truly recommend oil pulling so much.
+Give it a try and let me know how it works for you!

 - Oil pulling for maintaining oral hygiene – A review

 - Short and medium-chain fatty acids exhibit antimicrobial activity for oral microorganisms

 - Effect of oil pulling in promoting oro dental hygiene: A systematic review of randomized clinical trials